leftbrainit/leftbra.in/src/pages/blog/2022-11-14_getting-started-with-security.md

 ~~~
 {}
 ~~~
 D﻿ata breaches and cyber attacks cause sleepless nights for anyone running a business or IT department.
-So we've put together a new SecOps (Security Operations) Team to protect and ensure peace of mind when it comes to our customer's devices, infrastructure and account security.
-If you have any doubts over the state of your security then abide by this hero's checklist to help keep the bad guys out.
+So we've put together a new SecOps (Security Operations) Team to protect and ensure peace of mind when it comes to our customer's device and account security.
+If you have any doubts over the state of your security, use this hero's checklist to help keep the bad guys out.
 :::

 ![Certifications page]( "Certifications")

 ### Certifications

-Cyber Essentials and ISO27001 are the leading industry standards for security but which certification should you consider for your business?
+Cyber Essentials and ISO27001 are the leading industry standards for security but which certification is best for your business?

 C﻿yber Essentials is a UK Government program that covers an entry level of IT security and reduces the risk of most cyber attacks by roughly 80%.
 Not bad, right?
 Your company is required to have Cyber Essentials if you are working with government, handling personal data, or providing technical services.
 More and more of our customers are striving towards getting their Basic and Plus certifications in landing deals with other supply chains and organisations who only engage with compliant companies.